INDIGENOUS ENGAGEMENT AND CONSULTATION

 • Métis Nation of Ontario

-Additionally, technical cultural heritage studies have been recommended by Ontario’s Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI).
-As part of this work, Indigenous communities will be engaged as they may have knowledge that can contribute to the identification of cultural heritage resources and can identify which cultural heritage resources are of critical importance for them.
+Additionally, Ontario’s Ministry of Heritage, Sport, Tourism and Culture Industries have recommended technical cultural heritage studies.
+Indigenous communities will be engaged during this process as they may have knowledge that can contribute to the identification of cultural heritage resources and can identify which cultural heritage resources are of critical importance for them.
 As well, consultant archaeologists practicing in Ontario must engage Indigenous communities in certain stages of archaeological assessments.

-The future detailed impact assessment (DIA) will incorporate information from the engagement and consultation process into the body of the DIA and will also include a concise summary of the process detailing all Indigenous engagement and consultation that was completed in relation to the proposed project including issues and concerns raised by Indigenous groups, project team responses, and resolutions.
-It will also include a description of how Indigenous engagement and consultation influenced parts of the DIA including the valued components considered, project alternatives, mitigation or monitoring approaches.
+The Detailed Impact Assessment will incorporate information from the engagement and consultation process.
+In addition, it will include a summary of all Indigenous engagement and consultation on the project, including issues and concerns raised by Indigenous groups, project team responses, and resolutions.
+It will also include a description of how Indigenous engagement and consultation influenced parts of the Detailed Impact Assessment including the valued components considered, project alternatives, mitigation or monitoring approaches.